Forum for the Future

 **Note from John Guillebaud:

-Jonathon is right in believing that fuel was indeed put into the 1994 TC [it was lighter fuel within a cigarette lighter, representing FIRE, to go along with the sealed containers with EARTH, WATER and AIR (which are mentioned in the section recapping what the TC was about) - along also with a petrol cap and most certainly therefore making the ENERGY point that JP makes so well in this letter.]
+Jonathon is right in believing that fuel was indeed put into the 1994 TC [it was lighter fuel within a cigarette lighter, representing FIRE, to go along with the sealed containers with EARTH, WATER and AIR (which are mentioned in the section recapping what the TC was about).
+There was also a petrol cap.
+Both signified the vital need to switch from fossil fuels to green energy - to avoid disruptive climage change.